Greensville County, Virginia Demographics 2026

 Economy, Income & Housing

 The median household income in Greensville County is $56,759.
 This is 38% lower than the state median of $90,974.
-Compared to the national median of $78,538, household income here is 28% lower.
+It is also 28% lower than the national median of $78,538.
 The poverty rate stands at 13.5%.
 This is 36% higher than the state poverty rate of 9.9%.
 The unemployment rate is 6.7%.
 This is 55% higher than the state rate of 4.3%.
 The median home value is $159,200.
 Housing costs are 56% lower than the state median of $360,700.
 With a home-value-to-income ratio of just 2.8x, Greensville County is one of the most affordable housing markets in the area.
 69.0% of occupied housing units are owner-occupied.
 This homeownership rate is 3% higher than the state average of 67.2%.

 Race & Ethnicity